mechawrench/wificom-lib/README.md

 ## Initial Installation

-1. Check the version of WiFiCom you're installing in CHANGLOG.md to find the versions of dependencies we tested with it (other versions might not work)
 1. Install CircuitPython 8.x to the board
     - Raspberry Pi Pico W: https://circuitpython.org/board/raspberry_pi_pico_w/
     - Arduino Nano RP2040 Connect: https://circuitpython.org/board/arduino_nano_rp2040_connect/
     - Pico with AirLift: https://circuitpython.org/board/raspberry_pi_pico/
 1. Download the latest release from releases page, you'll be looking for a file named "wificom-lib_RELEASEVERSION.zip"
 1. Extract the zip and copy the contents into the root of the CIRCUITPY drive
+    - If you are using an unsupported board or custom circuit layout, then before copying to CIRCUITPY, modify "board_config.py" so that pinouts match your board
 1. Copy the "secrets.py.example" to "secrets.py" and make changes to match your environment (you can get a prefilled version on the website https://wificom.dev)
-1. Modify "board_config.py" so that pinouts match your board, we advise using what you find as default but you can modify as needed for an unsupported board
+1. Check that the system boots, then eject CIRCUITPY from the computer and replug the USB to enable the `boot.py` configuration
 1. Test that everything works, you should see the following output from Arduino IDE Serial Monitor (Mac/Linux) / MU Editor (Windows) after the screen comes up and you select "Wifi"
     ```
-    10:59:45.103 -> dmcomm-python starting
     10:59:45.103 -> Connecting to WiFi network [WIFI_SSID]...
     10:59:46.387 -> Connected to WiFi network!
     10:59:46.423 -> Connecting to MQTT Broker...
     10:59:47.046 -> Connected to MQTT Broker!
     10:59:47.481 -> Subscribed to USERNAME/f/1111111111111111-2222222222222222/wificom-input with QOS level 0
     ```
+1. If you need to change any files, put the WiFiCom into drive mode (or dev mode if necessary) using the instructions below

 ## Upgrade Firmware
 1. Backup your current files, in particular the following are commonly modified:
     - secrets.py
     - board_config.py
     - digiroms.py
+1. Update CircuitPython if required
+1. Put the WiFiCom into drive mode so that the CIRCUITPY drive is writeable
 1. Download the latest release from releases page, you'll be looking for a file named "wificom-lib_RELEASEVERSION.zip"
 1. Extract the zip and copy the contents into the root of the CIRCUITPY drive
-1. Compare contents of your modified files with the new files and make any neecessary changes
+1. Compare contents of your modified files with the new files and make any necessary changes
 1. Test that everything works, including connecting to WiFi and sending/receiving DigiRoms

 ## Screen

-There is an optional UI with a small screen and 3 buttons.
-Guide to follow.
+The UI has a small screen and 3 buttons.
+Some features are supported on a minimal build with only one button and no screen, but the full build is recommended.

+### Buttons
+- Button A: select menu options
+- Button B: activate selected option
+- Button C: cancel/return (needs to be held for several seconds when device is busy)

+### Menu options
+- WiFi: Connect to WiFi and MQTT and await instructions from the server
+- Serial: Act as a normal serial com unit
+- Punchbag: Communicate with the toys in a standalone mode (you can edit `digiroms.py` to change the available options in this submenu)
+- Drive: Make the CIRCUITPY drive writeable so you can edit configuration or update firmware

 ## LED Indicator
 - Raspberry Pi Pico W: external LED is required